 This challenging role requires you to develop the probing analytical skills of basic scientists and the broad knowledge base and diagnostic tools of physicians.
 Through the MSTP, you become a highly skilled physician-scientist engaged in leading advances in science and clinical practice.

-The MSTP, offered by Mayo Graduate School and Mayo Medical School, has been educating physician-scientists since 1986.
+The MSTP, offered by Mayo Clinic Graduate School of Biomedical Sciences and Mayo Clinic School of Medicine, has been educating physician-scientists since 1986.
 In 2003, Mayo Clinic received funding as a Medical Scientist Training Program site from the National Institute of General Medical Sciences, part of the National Institutes of Health.

-The MSTP benefits from the exceptional clinical training of Mayo Medical School and the extraordinary research resources of Mayo Graduate School.
+The MSTP benefits from the exceptional clinical training of Mayo Clinic School of Medicine and the extraordinary research resources of Mayo Clinic Graduate School of Biomedical Sciences.
 Mayo Clinic is well-known for its tradition of integrating patient care, research and education.
 These connections are reflected throughout the Medical Scientist Training Program.

 Multiple campus options

 Regarded worldwide as a premier academic medical center, Mayo Clinic has a 150-year history of contributing to the advancement of science and patient care.
-There are 2,000 scientist and physician faculty readily available to you across Mayo's three campuses.
-Research resources at Mayo are unparalleled.
+There are 2,000 scientist and physician faculty readily available to you across Mayo Clinic's three campuses.
+Research resources at Mayo Clinic are unparalleled.